bootdotdev/blog/content/misc/code-academy-alternatives.md

 Code.org is the coolest of all Codecademy alternatives, ethically speaking.
 It’s a non-profit that focuses on bringing coding literacy to high schools, focusing on rural and urban schools.
 They also spend a lot of resources appealing to female and minority students since they’re historically most at risk of not getting any comp sci education before college.

 The main problem is that it’s aimed at literal children.
 But honestly, when I started coding, I probably had the same skills as a particularly enterprising 7-year-old since I was one of the aforementioned girls who didn’t get any comp-sci education prior to college.
 I love their Disney/video game/animal-oriented courses.
-Alongside their courses, they also offer “Hour of Code” tutorials that only take an hour to get something out of.
+Alongside their courses, they also offer "Hour of Code" tutorials that only take an hour to get something out of.
 These are great for quick wins.

 Price comparison: literally free.